SUMMER MEDICINE KIT

 For more on building a complete travel medicine kit — including customs regulations and prescription medicines — see our guide: Travel Medicine Kit — What to Pack for a Trip Abroad.

-European summers are getting hotter.
-Heatwaves with temperatures above 35 degrees Celsius are no longer rare — 2025 broke records in several cities.
-Heat threatens children, the elderly and people taking certain medications (diuretics, blood-pressure medicines, antipsychotics) most, but it can catch anyone who underestimates the need for hydration.
+Summers in Poland are getting hotter.
+Heatwaves with temperatures above 35°C are no longer rare — records were broken in several cities in 2025.
+Heat is most dangerous for children, older adults and people taking certain medications (diuretics, blood pressure medicines, antipsychotics), but it can affect anyone who underestimates hydration.

 Dehydration — the first warning sign